 An average monthly net salary for a Hong Kong citizen is $2,867.39 and the minimum wage is $797.7.

 With these sums of money, you are unlikely to be able to rent an apartment in the city center or enjoy life to the fullest.

-Although, the mortgage interest rate is rather low here, so you can take the housing loan and benefit thousands of dollars from rent.
+Although the mortgage interest rate is rather low here, so you can take a housing loan and benefit thousands of dollars from rent.

-The interest rate per annum for 20 years of loan is 2.47%.
+The interest rate per annum for 20 years of the loan is 2.60%.

 The best salaries are paid to executive assistants, marketing assistants, IT guys, and project managers.

 What About Travel Safety in Hong Kong?

 READ THE FULL REPORT: Hong Kong Safety ReviewSafety Index:

 - OVERALL RISK : LOW